 HOW TO APPLY

-Rural Prosperity Nebraska selects communities via a competitive application and interview process.
+Rural Prosperity Nebraska selects communities via an application and interview process.
 Communities must identify a team to build out projects, and identify funding to support projects, housing for the 10-week period, and the fellows’ stipends (approximately $12,000; $5,000 per student pair and $2,000 for housing).
-Apply by December 31, 2020.

 2020 Community Innovation Fellow